orlovtsu/orlovtsu.github.io/university_majors/README.md

 As the scope and importance of all major's in education are the same across all over the world, we can strongly say that this data will be helpful to students all over the world.

-Choosing the right majors according to a student's skill and interest will help increase their quality of life and happiness.
+Choosing the right majors according to a student's skill and interest will help increase their quality of life and happiness, because

       "Happy people will produce healthy society with strong economy and higher living standard"